Quality assurance procedure

 • All the companies identified and allocated to sub-section 07 (ore mining) do not actively engage in extractive mining in Germany and are therefore not considered.

-Against the background of the legal requirements (cf. §§341qet seq.
-HGB) and the resulting interpretation possibilities, a final identification of all the companies obliged to report payments pursuant to HGB is not ensured, even with regard to the fifth D-EITI report.
-Nevertheless, on the basis of the payment reports for 2020 that have been published in the meantime, it can be stated that the companies identified using the methodology described above are very largely the companies that have actually published a payment report to date.
+Against the background of the legal requirements (cf. §§ 341 q et seq.
+HGB) and the resulting interpretation possibilities, a final identification of all the companies obliged to report payments pursuant to HGB is not ensured, even with regard to this D-EITI report.
+Nevertheless, on the basis of the payment reports for 2021 that have been published in the meantime, it can be stated that the companies identified using the methodology described above are very largely the companies that have actually published a payment report to date.

-It is evident that the selection criteria specified by the MSG ensured a prominent level of coverage for the lignite, crude oil and/or natural gas, potash and salts/industrial brine sectors (cf. Payment flows 2018).
+It is evident that the selection criteria specified by the MSG ensured a prominent level of coverage for the lignite, crude oil and/or natural gas, potash and salts/industrial brine sectors (cf. chapter 10.b.i.).
 These are solely free-to-mine natural resources.
 They contain comparatively few, but relatively large business operations.
 On the other hand, quarried natural resources are extracted by a very high number of business operations with many extraction facilities and/or mines.

-According to estimates by the German Building Materials Association – Quarried Natural Resources (BBS), the 25 largest quarried natural resources suppliers account for only about 1.9% of the total number of companies in the industry.
-Besides it must be assumed that a number of companies and/or consolidated companies (which are already among the 25 largest providers in this sector) do not fulfil the size criteria in Selection of payment flows and are therefore not identified by the selection criteria screen adopted by the MSG.
+As a result, it must be assumed that a number of companies and/or consolidated companies (which are already among the 25 largest providers in this sector) do not fulfil the size criteria in chapter 10.a.ii. so that they are not identified by the selection criteria adopted by the MSG.
 As a result of the high number of non-identified small and medium-sized enterprises in the quarried natural resources sector, the coverage of this sector clearly lags behind that of the other sectors.

 Identification of government agencies